cozy/cozy-client/docs/api/cozy-client.md

 <dt><a href="#win">win</a> : <code><a href="#CordovaWindow">CordovaWindow</a></code></dt>
 <dd></dd>
 <dt><a href="#authenticateWithReactNativeInAppBrowser">authenticateWithReactNativeInAppBrowser</a> ⇒ <code>Promise</code></dt>
-<dd><p>Open a RactNative InAppBrowsr
+<dd><p>Opens a ReactNative InAppBrowsr
-and resolve with the URL containing the token</p>
+and resolves with the URL containing the token</p>
 </dd>
 <dt><a href="#authFunction">authFunction</a></dt>